Thorium/ClearBank.Net/Readme.md

             // Use parsed.Type to get the webhook type.
             // Different types may have the corresponding end-to-end transactionId in different places.
-            // Fetch your transaction based on that id, and do whatever you want.
+            // Fetch your transaction based on that ID, and do whatever you want.

             //    match parsed.Type with
             //    | "TransactionSettled" -> ...